United States Post Office (Greybull, Wyoming)

-The Greybull Main Post Office in Greybull, Wyoming was built in 1937 as part of a facilities improvement program by the United States Post Office Department.
+The Greybull Main Post Office in Greybull, Wyoming, United States, was built in 1937 as part of a facilities improvement program by the United States Post Office Department.
 The post office in Greybull was nominated to the National Register of Historic Places as part of a thematic study comprising twelve Wyoming post offices built to standardized USPO plans in the early twentieth century.
+It is one of five post offices in the state with Section of Painting and Sculpture artwork, symbolizing the extensive New Deal public works and federal presence benefiting small communities.